 In summary, the cases set out the following principles of federal Indian law:

-Tribal Sovereignty: Tribes are similar to sovereign nations with the authority to govern themselves.
+- Tribal Sovereignty: Tribes are sovereign nations with the authority to govern themselves.
 The source of their authority to govern is ‘inherent,’ meaning that it comes from tribes being self-governing long before explorers and settlers came to the New World.

 - Federal Trust Responsibility: The Federal Government has a responsibility to protect Indian lands and resources, and to provide essential services to Indian people.
 This comes from the fact that the federal government took away the vast majority of Indian lands, and in return promised to provide these things.